- Home

 Are the x-rays from a DXA scan harmful?

 In small doses, there are no known negative side effects from x-rays.
 The radiation exposure in DXA is one of the lowest for medical tests.
-For more information of radiation exposure and associated risks see the resources section of the webpage.
+If you have any concerns regarding the radiation exposure, please talk with the technologist before proceeding with your scan.

 If I have a metal plate in my head (leg, arm, etc), can I still have a bodycomp scan?